-Do you also desires to seek God’s shalom and community transformation alongside marginalized neighbours in your city?
+Do you also desire to seek God’s shalom and community transformation alongside marginalized neighbours in your city?
 Looking for a community for hands-on learning and support for your desire for justice?
 Searching for a space to figure out how to use your power for the good of the marginalized?

 Check out our Community Transformation Certificate program and join us in listening to the strengths and groanings of your neighbours and co-create a seed project in response - right where God has you, here and now.